Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 How to Find a Dog Trainer that's Right for You

 Dog obedience training is important for many reasons.
-Dogs who are trained make better pets: walks become more enjoyable; they have "good manners" in the home and with other people and pets; and it helps to keep them safe.
-Find a dog trainer that emphasizes humane and positive training methods, one that reinforces appropriate behavior with rewards and praise (rather than punishing "bad" behavior).
-Friends or family who have first-hand recommendations can also assist you to find a dog trainer that's "right" for you.
-Here are a few things to consider before you decide on a dog obedience trainer or training class:
+Dogs who are trained make better pets: walks become more enjoyable; they have "good manners" in the home and with other people and pets; and it helps to keep them safe. that emphasizes humane and positive methods, one that reinforces appropriate behavior with rewards and praise (rather than punishing "bad" behavior).
+Friends or family who have first-hand recommendations can also assist you to find a dog trainer that's right for you and who has the ability to work with your dog's unique personality.
+Here are a few things to consider before you decide on a dog obedience trainer or training class.

 • How big are classes?
 Class sizes should on the small side, as it allows for more individualized attention.